Variational Approach to Quantum Spin Liquid in a Rydberg Atom Simulator

-\textit{Acknowledgment} We thank Hong Yao, Yi Zhou, Jingyuan Chen, Chao-Ming Jian, Shang Liu, Zi-Xiang Li and Fan Yang for helpful discussions, and we thank the experimental group of Ref.~\cite{Lukin} for sharing the experimental data.
+We thank Hong Yao, Yi Zhou, Jingyuan Chen, Chao-Ming Jian, Shang Liu, Zi-Xiang Li and Fan Yang for helpful discussions, and we thank the experimental group of Ref.~\cite{Lukin} for sharing the experimental data.
 The project is supported by Beijing Outstanding Young Scholar Program, NSFC Grant No.~11734010 and the XPLORER Prize.
-C. L. is also supported by the International Postdoctoral Exchange Fellowship Program and the Shuimu Tsinghua Scholar Program.\\
+C. L. is also supported by the International Postdoctoral Exchange Fellowship Program and the Shuimu Tsinghua Scholar Program.
+Y. C. is also supported by NSFC under Grant No. 12204034.\\

-\textit{Data availability} The codes for numerical calculations are available at \url{https://github.com/chengshul/QSL_kagome}.
+{\bf Data availability} The codes for numerical calculations are available at \url{https://github.com/chengshul/QSL_kagome}.